alexxbout/demoj/example/README.md

 ## What is an example

 Examples must be runnable as single files, with visible results, not only functions intended to the final product.
 And it must not be a final product.
 Just small showcases.
 Examples are small runnable programs that explain easyly how to use APIs or how to deal with some concepts.
+An example is always made in a teaching way.

 ## Please keep this in mind